nycmeshnet/nycmesh.net/content/blog/ethernet.md

 In 1000Base-T (gigabit ethernet) all pins are used for data.
 If pins 4,5,7 & 8 are not connected the speed falls back to 100Mbps.

 4,5,7,8 are used for power over ethernet (POE).
-Pins 4 & 5 are negative and 7 & 8 are positive.
+Pins 4 & 5 are positive and 7 & 8 are negative.

 If you plug POE into the "secondary" WAN port of a NanoStation, the main port will have live POE!
 This POE passthrough is great if you want to power a second NanoStation, but if you plug a live POE cable into an adapter or some device that does not expect POE it can break.
 We also turn on POE passthrough for both ports in some [installs](https://docs.nycmesh.net/installs/nsm5/).